microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/index.md

 ## Write code to invoke the model on the Raspberry Pi device

-Next, you'll write a Python script that invokes the model and runs the demo on the Raspberry Pi device.
-The script loads the Python wrapper that you created, read images from the camera, pass these images to the model, and display the classification results.
+Next, you'll write a Python script that invokes the model on the Raspberry Pi device.
+The script loads the Python wrapper that you created, reads images from the camera, passes these images to the model, and displays the classification results.
 If you just want the full script, copy it from [here](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/tutorial.py).
 Otherwise, create an empty text file named **tutorial.py** and copy in the code snippets below.

-First, import a few dependencies, including system utilities, OpenCV, and NumPy.
+First, import a few dependencies.

 ```python
 import sys